First Take (1969)

 I, along with what I assume is everyone else on the planet, were convinced that Roberta Flack's discography was nothing more but “Killing Me Softly With His Song” and its clones repeated over and over again.
 No, we didn't bother to actually listen to her albums.
 That is, until now.
 We only listened to that single and imagined that everything else on her dozen or so albums were exactly like it—oozing with those same sort of soft, sentimental tones.
 Yes, “Killing Me Softly With His Song” is undeniably great, but one only ever needs to hear it once (per day).
 Therefore there must be no reason to check out anything else Ms. Flack has ever released...

-So what is good about it, then?
-In a short answer: So much!!!!!!!
-In a longer answer: It's not perfect, but these songs, as a whole, are excellent, and the instrumentation and production quality are state-of-the-art (for the time).
 The singing of course is the reason any of us are here in the first place, since that is what Roberta Flack is known for.
-Just listen to any one of these songs to get an idea of the kind of singer she was; she had an extremely powerful voice but knew how to maximize its effect.
-That is, she spends most of the time singing in a subdued and dramatic manner, while only spending a minimal amount of time truly belting it.
-A lesser artist with her talents would've spent this entire time trying to bludgeon us over the heads with her voice.
-Ow, my head!
+Just listen to any one of these songs to get an idea of the kind of singer she was; she had an extremely powerful voice but she also knew how to maximize its effect.
+That is, she spent most of the time singing in a subdued and dramatic manner, while only spending a minimal amount of time truly belting it.
+A lesser artist with her talents would've spent this entire time trying to bludgeon us over our heads with a voice like this.

 One of my favorite moments is surely the heavy but weary R&B opener “Compared to What,” characterized with a low, rumbly double bass and drums that can get the toe tapping.
 It is accented with heavy brass, and Flack's vocal performance ebbs and flows so naturally.
 The album closer, “The Ballad of the Sad Young Men” is the most heart-wrenching thing here, and I can do nothing else as I listen to it but imagine the sad, desperate faces of all the people she is singing about.